Weavers

 On 9th March 2014 the Incorporation of Weavers of Glasgow celebrated its 500th Anniversary.

-To maintain its links with the modern textile industry, the Incorporation takes a keen interest in the support of promising young people likely to make a contribution to this, important Scottish industry.
+Industry and Educational Awards scheme - To maintain its links with the modern textile industry, the Incorporation takes a keen interest in the support of promising young people likely to make a contribution to this, important Scottish industry.
+In this respect it organises an annual Industry and Educational Awards scheme, details of which can be downloaded here

 Every year each new Deacon promotes and supports innovative and creative projects to their successful conclusion.